 - Customizable Watermarks: Include details such as a user’s name, email, or IP address on a document – if a document is leaked, your administrators will immediately know who is responsible.

 - Spotlight Viewer: Deter screen capturing by blurring the screen everywhere, but the mouse cursor’s location.

 A merger or acquisition can be a messy process.
 As two businesses struggle to mesh with one another, files can get lost and IT can lose track of critical data.
 By facilitating the transaction through BlackBerry Workspaces, rather than a secure, virtual data room, the process can happen without all the mess.

 Attention Salesforce users: secure document collaboration has arrived with the new BlackBerry Workspaces app.
 Get it here.
 Or want to learn more about what BlackBerry Workspaces can do for you?
-Check out our webinar, WatchDox by BlackBerry: Industry Use Cases for EFSS or download the Forrester Wave report naming us a Leader in EFSS.
-You can also visit the official BlackBerry Workspaces page or view our product demo for further information.
-Finally, visit our BlackBerry Workspaces Email Protector Page to learn more about how you can step up your email security.
+Check out our latest release blog, visit the official BlackBerry Workspaces page or view our BlackBerry Workspaces Email Protector page.